migsdigs/Hiwonder_xArm_ESP32/Hiwonder_xArm_ROS2/SETUP_README.md

 * Build and Upload the code to the ESP32.
 * The light on GPIO2 should blink twice, and then rapidly.
 * The light on GPIO22 should blink every 5s.

+The system should now be ready for use (see basic [readme](https://github.com/migsdigs/Hiwonder_xArm_ESP32/blob/main/README.md) for running) and development of ROS2 packages.

 ---